-Alison is dedicated to treating women and men with bladder, bowel, or sexual dysfunction, or pelvic pain.
-Alison completed her Physiotherapy degree and began the first few years of her career in Sydney at St George Hospital.
-She then spent almost 6 years in London working in pelvic, obstetric and gynaecological care in a number of large teaching hospitals, as well as in private practice.
+Alison is dedicated to treating women and men with bladder, bowel or sexual dysfunction, or pelvic pain.
+Alison completed her Physiotherapy degree and began the first few years of her career in Sydney at St George Hospital, where she first gained experience in the world of pelvic health.
+She then spent several years in London working in pelvic, obstetric and gynaecological care in a number of large teaching hospitals, as well as in private practice.

-Alison loves London in the summer and ice cream, and in her spare time you can find her strength training or roaming a gallery with her architect husband.
+Alison loves ice cream and London in the summer, and in her spare time you can find her strength training or enjoying time with her husband and daughter.

 - MSc in Rehabilitation Studies (Continence for Physiotherapists) (UK)